nash-lian/Distributed-training-Image-segmentation-Azure-ML/README.md

-# Distributional training of Image segmentation on Azure ML
+# Distributed training of Image segmentation on Azure ML

 The repo will show how to complete distributional training of image segmentation on Azure ML.